 The Key Components of Your Indie Author Business Foundation

 Welcome back to the 4-part series on crafting your indie author business plan.
-In the last video, we discussed the 3 big pieces of your author business plan: your business framework, your business model, and your release plan.
+In the last post, we discussed the 3 big pieces of your author business plan: your business framework, your business model, and your release plan.
 In that article, I kind of gave an overview of what information you may want to include in your author business plan.
 If you haven’t read that post, you can click here to head over there and read that one first.
 But in part 2, we are going to dive deep into the key components of that first part - your business foundation.

 What's your author business foundation?